Archmage-Coalition/dndreams/src/main/resources/lore.md

 The Koinans were a race of humanoids adept in construction of tools and structures.
 They lasted about 10,000 years before falling to their own creation.

 ## The Spark
-The first sources of magic to be discovered were amethyst and silver.
+The first sources of magic to be discovered were amethyst and opal.
 They were used to tap into the energies of the mind and soul.
 It started small with simply turning memories to dust, but soon they began liquifying souls.

 Using these resources and others available, the Koinans were able to construct portals to the End.
-Using cosmic fluid and silver, they were able to turn dreams to powder and enter the Dream World.
+Using cosmic fluid and opal, they were able to turn dreams to powder and enter the Dream World.

 ## The Blight
 Direct attempts to extend the Koinans' lives exploded into sculk.
 Next, they attempted to create new life instead, and they succeeded in creating the creepers: living demolition instruments.
 However, the creepers lacked an intelligence, and the attempts to give them one instead created the Madness, a force that threatened those distanced too far from reality with Tormentors.